Owanesh/ETH2324/phase_2/REPORT.md

 ## Pivoting on ubuntu user to escalate
 ### Analysis of capabilities
 When we talked about establishing foothold sia SSH, we managed to crack the password for the `ubuntu` user.

-Well, turns out that the aforementioned user has full root privileges.
+Turns out that the aforementioned user has full root privileges.

 ```sh
 ubuntu@ubuntulab:~$ sudo -l